TimoWilhelm/cloudflare-asset-worker/cli/README.md

 - **`patterns`** (array) - Glob patterns to include (default: `["**/*"]`)
 - **`ignore`** (array) - Glob patterns to exclude (default: `[]`)

+> **Note:** Maximum 20,000 asset files per deployment, with each file limited to 25 MiB.
+Exceeding these limits will cause deployment to fail.

 #### `serverCode`

 Configuration for server-side code: